abagrov/eth-voting/README.md

 # Referendum smart contract

 This project demonstrates referendum smart contract created with solidity.
 Users can create referendums, vote for any address, providing 0.01 eth as vote price.
-After 3 days referendum can be closed and winner will rewarded with all eth provided in this referendum excluding fee 10%.
+After 3 days referendum can be closed and winner will be rewarded with all eth provided in this referendum excluding fee 10%.

 ### Install
 ```